 Mackovic is typecast as the wise outsider who can re-establish the Longhorn winning traditions

 Mackovic had a history of micro-managing teams.
 Coach Greg Davis states in the book Burnt Orange Nation that Mackovic was "plagued by an inability to relate to football culture....." , or "relate especially well with players, and he definitely didn't fit in with the Good Ol' Boys who funded the Texas football machine."

 Even Kiki DeAyala (Longhorn football player from 1980- 1982) who played for Mackovic at Kansas City told anyone who would listen that the players at Kansas City did not want to play for him.

 No one listened and Coach Mackovic was hired.
 His tenure was not a total disaster.
-He recruited Ricky Williams, won the last SWC championship ,and the first Big 12 Championship ,but overall Texas football was shaken to its core under Mackovic.
-In 1997 Teas was embarrassed by UCLA and the team had its worse season in 50 years.
+He won Three straight league crowns, recruited Ricky Williams ,but overall Texas football was shaken to its core under Mackovic.
+In 1997 Texas was embarrassed by UCLA and the team had its worse season in 50 years.

 Mack Brown replaced John Mackovic.
 At the time of Mack's hiring very few people knew anything about him.
 However, fans quickly realized that Mack Brown was perfect for Texas.
 Mack Brown knew how to win "by personality".
 He delegated authority, related to recruits and players, and "communicated" with the Good Ol' Boys who funded Texas football.

 John Mackovic's weakness's also plagued him after Texas.
 As the head coach at the University of Arizona from 2001-2003 he failed to understand the local football culture, he did not relate to the players, and he did not fit in with the good ol' money Boys from the University of Arizona.